The Best Accommodations in Bangkok

 Right at the intersection between Thonglor and Sukhumvit, it boasts one of the best locations in Bangkok.
 A sleek and modern design, this hotel lacks options compared to its Phrom Phong counterpart, but has some of the best views in the city, especially from the Octave rooftop bar.

-Contact us if you need any more information for accommodation, especially in provinces.
+Here we have listed what our production house thinks are the best accommodations for directors, producers and productions crews, but you can contact us if you need any more information for accommodation, especially in provinces.
 We have maps and lists available if you ask for it !

 If you want to know more on how Thailand is the perfect location for your next video shooting then you must read our Why Thailand? article.